Gradual Domain Adaptation for Graph Learning: Runtime Comparison Memory Requirements

+To assess the practical applicability of GGDA, we compare the per-epoch runtime of each method across two transfer scenarios: A to C (18,295 nodes) and Arxiv\scalebox{0.7}{(07-18)} (125,720 nodes, the largest dataset in our study).
+Runtime is measured by averaging over 1000 training epochs, and the results are summarized in Table \ref{per_epoch_runtime}.

-Table \ref{runtime} compares the model efficiency on transfer Arxiv\scalebox{0.7}{(07-18)}, the largest dataset.
-All models are trained until convergence at either around 1000 or 200 epochs.
-Our GGDA framework achieves a runtime comparable to other models while significantly improving target predictions.
-Despite the non-generative nature of DIR models, they rely heavily on advanced encoder designs and regularizations, leading to costly computations such as eigendecomposition and topological matching.
-As for GraphAlign, a data-centric method, the graph generation is computationally intensive when the generated graph exceeds 1\% of the target graph size, i.e., a huge trade-off between time and performance.
-Overall, our novel GGDA framework strikes an optimal balance via the accelerated graph generation technique and the careful domain constructions that attain minimal transfer information loss.
+Overall, despite the non-generative nature of DIR models, they rely heavily on advanced encoder designs and regularizations, leading to costly computations such as eigendecomposition and topological matching.
+Consequently, ASN, GRADE, and TDSS fail to scale to larger graphs, encountering out-of-memory (OOM) errors, while ACDNE, GraphAlign, and Pair-Align remain feasible but incur high computational overhead.
+Notably, for GraphAlign, a data-centric method, graph generation is computationally intensive when the generated graph exceeds 1\% of the target graph size, i.e., a huge trade-off between time and performance.

+In contrast, our novel GGDA framework achieves a runtime comparable to more efficient baselines (with the time ratio of graph generation to domain progression maintained around 3.5:1 in both transfers) while delivering significantly improved target predictions.
+This favorable balance stems from our accelerated graph generation technique and the careful domain constructions that minimize transfer information loss.
+While GGDA is not the fastest in absolute terms, it offers an advantageous efficiency-performance trade-off, enabling scalable and accurate graph domain adaptation without prohibitive computational cost.